jcksnvllxr80/raspi_pico_christmas_tree/README.md

 ## TODO

-- make rainbow top to bottom
+- use various waveforms to mask the brightness of the strip... i.e. cos, tan, sawtooth, triangle
-- make a chase from top to bottom
+- similarly to above, mask the waveforms along the time domain

 ### Template for code